codingitforward/cicdemoday2021/README.md

 **Antonio Jordan** is a rising senior at CUNY City College of New York studying Computer Science.
 This summer, he worked with the City of Boston’s Citywide Analytics team creating an overtime dashboard for the City's Property Management department, with the goal of predicting future spending and implementing a pre-approval process for overtime. | [Presentation](Antonio_Jordan.pdf)

 **Anya Dunaif** is a graduate of the University of Chicago where she studied Biological Sciences with a Specialization in Microbiology.
 She is also a recent graduate of Fullstack Academy where she studied Software Development.
+This summer, she worked at the New York City Mayor's Office of the Chief Technology Officer on a project called Landing Page as a Service.
+It is a customizable landing page template designed for NYC agencies to easily set up their own static website.
+The website is accessible, mobile responsive, and includes multilingual support.

 **Ava Nordling** is a rising senior at Northeastern University studying Experience Design.
 This summer, she joined the four-person Service Design Studio at the New York City Mayor's Office of Economic Opportunity.
 She conducted exploratory interviews, delivered robust cultural research synthesis, and crafted representative language for a website documenting the inaugural "Designed by Community" fellowship.
 Ava shared that creating iteratively throughout the summer combined her deepest passions of communal visioning into a living practice, and grew her design mind exponentially. | [Presentation](Ava_Nordling.pdf)

 **Britney Johnson** is a third-year Ph.D. student at the Georgia Institute of Technology studying Human-Centered Computing.
+This summer, she worked at the New York City Mayor's Office of the Chief Technology Officer (MOCTO) where she served as the Product Manager for two products: Landing Page as a Service (LPaaS) 2.0 and the Feedback Module.
+The LPaaS 2.0 product provides clients with an easier way to create their own landing pages, and the Feedback Module provides visitors of city agencies' websites with a way to directly send feedback.

 **Bryson Oar** is a recent graduate of the University of Utah where he studied Computer Science.
 This summer, he worked at the Utah Governor’s Office of Planning and Budget using React to revitalize and enhance an older budget management application.
 The enhancements streamlined and structured the entire process by which agencies track and report performance measures.